epam/ai-dial/docs/tutorials/load-balancer.md

 }
 ```

 In this setup, requests are initially directed to tier=0.
-Within this tier, 30% of the traffic is sent to the first endpoint and 20% to the second.
+Within this tier, the share of the total traffic in 50% (3+2): `host1: 3/5*100 = 60%` and `host2: 2/5*100 = 40%`.
 If tier=0 is unavailable or reaches its capacity limits, the remaining traffic is then routed to tier=1.
 Additionally, if the endpoint with the highest weight fails, the subsequent retry will be directed to the endpoint with the second-highest weight to avoid repeated retries to the same endpoint because of its high weight.